deflomu/Roundcube-SMTP-per-Identity-Plugin/README.markdown

 A default SMTP server has to be set in `config/main.inc.php`, otherwise Roundcube will not call any SMTP function and the plugin will not work.

+## Versions

+Each version's Major + Minor will match the latest version of Roundcube that it's compatible with.
+If you cannot find a version for your install, use the closest-matching newer version.

 ## Usage